react-page/react-page/README.md

 The ORY Editor is part of the ORY Content Toolchain, a set of tools helping you to build, distribute and manage awesome content.

-*Note:* Please be aware that the ORY Editor is very young, and most features and APIs are experimental.
+*Note:* Please be aware that the ORY Editor is very young, and most features, APIs and docs are new.
 We try to keep backwards compatibility as best as we can, but we can not guarantee it.
-Also, we need your help to find issues and improve the overall experience as well as the APIs.
+Also, we need your help to find issues and improve the overall experience, APIs and documentation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->